-If one (1) parent has been awarded custody of the student by a court order, the parent of custody shall provide to the principal of the school a copy of the custody order and inform the school in writing of any restrictions and/or limitations related to the rights of the noncustodial parent.
+If one (1) parent has been awarded sole custody of the student by a court order, the custodial parent shall provide to the principal of the school a copy of the custody order and inform the school in writing of any restrictions or limitations related to the rights of the non-custodial parent.

 A non-custodial parent, unless restricted by court order, will be given access to all student report cards, student records, and disciplinary actions.
-In absence of a court order to the contrary, a non-custodial parent will be permitted to participate in school conferences related to the student.
+In the absence of a court order to the contrary, a non-custodial parent will be permitted to participate in school conferences related to the student.